daisybio/splicingCREs/README.md

 # splicingREMs

+Author: Aïsha Schuhegger
+Advisor: Quirin Manz
+Supervisor: Dr. Markus List
+2nd Supervisor: Dr. Josch Pauling

-This repository includes all the scripts I have written, files I used and plots I have created to write my thesis.
+This repository includes all the scripts I have written, files I have used and plots I have created to write my thesis.
+For more information or if you have any questions feel free to ask and write an e-mail to a.schuhegger@tum.de.

+In the following, the structure of the repository is explained:

 **Archive:**
 The /archive fodler includes files and plots that I created but did not work with in the end.